b3-exmo/b3-exmo.github.io/docs/Critical thinking/Falsifiability.md

 ### Moving goalposts
 *If you change the criteria of verifying a claim, anything can be true!*

 You want to examine the golden plates containing the original Book of Mormon text?
 The plates are gone now.
 Also they were written in [reformed Egyptian](https://www.churchofjesuschrist.org/study/scriptures/bofm/morm/9?lang=eng&id=p32-p33#p32), which totally exists.
 It's not in Hebrew, which could be cross-examined.
-You can't do any carbon dating, chemical analysis, linguistic study of this extraordinary language or anthropological examination of the [[Scripture/Book of Mormon/Anachronisms#How many people died?|only bit of hard evidence]] that might have existed.
+You can't do any carbon dating, chemical analysis, linguistic study of this extraordinary language or anthropological examination of the [[logistical-problems#How many people died?|only bit of hard evidence]] that might have existed.

 You're upset that the Book of Abraham scrolls don't appear to have [[Book of Abraham|anything to do with Abraham]]?
 Well, there were other scrolls in the set, and *those* ones were written by Abraham.
 Or maybe none of it was a direct translation, and the funerary texts for a pedestrian regular guy acted as a catalyst for Joseph to receive the scripture through revelation.
 It's fine.